brain-workshop/brainworkshop/Readme-resources.txt

 modified or (with the possible exception of 'letters') deleted.

 To add new image sets, create a subfolder under res/sprites/ and add at least eight image files to that folder.
-Instructions for the specific format for the image files will come soon, but for now, take a look at the files there already and try to mimic them (png, greyscale or BW, alpha channel?).
+The images should be square .png of any size (the program will scale them appropriately), but 256 pixels seems to be a good tradeoff between size and quality.
+The sprites are processed for the color n-back task by applying a colored filter, so the images should be mostly white clipart-style shapes with a transparent background.
+In order to reduce pixellation the edges of the shapes are slightly blended into the transparent background using the alpha channel.
 Note that the 'colored-squares' image set is treated specially by Brain Workshop, and is stored in the 'misc' folder instead of the 'sprites' folder because of this.